joewang0430/lucky-shrub/README.md

-simply made it for for passing a certificate
+simply designed and made it for passing a certificate
 but very beautiful, isn't it?
 ![alt text](screenshot20509.png)